Optimal Scheduling for Interference Mitigation by Range Information: Simulation Study

 \subsection{Random geometric formation with no outliers}

 For performance analysis with no outliers, we create a random geometric formation by scattering the nodes in a plane.
 The coordinates $(x,y)$ are drawn from a Gaussian distribution as shown below.

-A typical topology of $6$ nodes with $\sigma=5~\mb{[m]}$ is shown in Fig. \ref{fig:NetworkTopology_without_outliers}.
+A typical topology of $6$ nodes with $\sigma=50~\mb{[m]}$ is shown in Fig. \ref{fig:NetworkTopology_without_outliers}.
 The transmission schedules for interference mitigation, using different proposed algorithms are given in Table \ref{tab:delays-1}.

 With these delays introduced, the received packets will not interfere with each other.
-The received packets at each node are shown in Fig. \ref{fig:delayplot_cvx_without_outliers}, \ref{fig:delayplot_algorithm_without_outliers}, and \ref{fig:delayplot_tsp_without_outliers} for CA, IPA and TSP algorithms proposed in this paper.
+The received packets at each node are shown in Fig. \ref{fig:delayplot_cvx_without_outliers}, \ref{fig:delayplot_algorithm_without_outliers}, and \ref{fig:delayplot_tsp_without_outliers} for CA\footnote{In simulations, we employ a sequential order for CA, \emph{i.e.}, in \eqref{eq:convex-delays}, $i$, is varied from $1,\ldots,N-1$, with $\Delta_1=0$.}, IPA and TSP algorithms proposed in this paper.
 Each color in Fig. \ref{fig:delayplot-1} is mapped to the messages from a specific node, as shown in the Table \ref{tab:colormap}.

 Report cycle, $\TR$, for the given set of delay values computed using CA, TSP and IPA are given by $\underset{i,j}\max(\Delta_i+\delta_{ij})+\tau$.
-For the example network shown in Fig. \ref{fig:NetworkTopology_without_outliers}, the report cycles are given by $354.51\,\mb{ns}$, $222.32\,\mb{ns}$, and $186.73\,\mb{ns}$ for CA, TSP, and IPA respectively.
+For the example network shown in Fig. \ref{fig:NetworkTopology_without_outliers}, the report cycles are given by $3.54\,\mu\mb{s}$, $2.22\,\mu\mb{s}$, and $1.86\,\mu\mb{s}$ for CA, TSP, and IPA respectively.

 From Fig.~\ref{fig:delayplot_cvx_without_outliers} and Fig.~\ref{fig:delayplot_algorithm_without_outliers}, notice that the IPA is less constrained than the convex approach; the convex formulation requires that the order of the received message packets is the same at each receiving node.
 This is not the case for the IPA algorithm.
 This ensures tighter schedules and explains the better performance of the IPA algorithm.